climateinteractive/enroads-guide/docs/guide/oil.rst

 ---------------------------
 - The oil industry provides many high-paying jobs for people with technical trade backgrounds.
 Providing pathways for these people to find new jobs will be essential.
 - Oil companies wield enormous economic and political power locally and globally.
 In order to discourage oil, certain industry protections must be eliminated.
-- There is a history of refineries being located in marginalized communities and working to avoid or limit environmental regulations.
+- There is a history of oil refineries being located in marginalized communities and companies working to avoid or limit environmental regulations.

 Slider Settings
 ---------------

+The following table highlights the numerical ranges for the labelled input levels of the Oil slider.
+Each of the energy supply sliders is set to reflect a similar percentage cost increase or decrease for each input level.

 ================================================== ================= ============ ============= ========== ==========
 \                                                  very highly taxed highly taxed taxed         status quo subsidized